 No. Name Function 11 MCP (MAIN CIRCUIT PROTECTOR) Use this knob to turn on the electricity to the compressor.
 Turn right to turn ON, and return to the original position to turn OFF.
 ON and OFF positions are labeled around this knob to show the status of the breaker.
-12 REMOTE RESPONSE With D-sub connectors, hoods and cables, refer to "Section 4.
-Installation, Piping and Wiring" to make connections to the customer's system.
+12 VOLTAGE SELECTION CONNECTOR Choose the correct rated voltage of the compressor unit from the following; AC480V $3\phi(60Hz)$ AC415V $3\phi(50Hz)$ AC400V $3\phi(50Hz)$ AC380V $3\phi(50Hz)$ The factory default is AC480V.
+Please change to the correct connector if you use with other voltages.
+Refer to Section 4 for the procedures to change.
+13 REMOTE RESPONSE With D-SUB connectors, hoods and cables, refer to "Section 4.
+Installation, Piping and Wiring" to make connection to the customer's system.
 The status of compressor unit or cryopumps, answer back signals, or alarm signals to inform the abnormal condition of compressors are conveyed to the customer's system through this cable.
-D-sub connectors and hoods are available from us at your option.
+D-SUB connectors and hoods are available from us at your option.
 Refer to Table 3-1 Carton Contents.
-13 COLD HEAD CONNECTOR CH1,CH2, CH3 Output connectors for the coldheads of cryopums.
+14 COLD HEAD CONNECTOR CH1,CH2 Output connectors for the coldheads of cryopums.
 Connect COLD HEAD DRIVE CABLE to connect the compressor unit and coldheads.
-14 HELIUM GAS RETURN CONNECTOR (Low Pressure) Connect the flexible hose for low pressure helium gas from cryocooler to this connector.
+15 HELIUM GAS RETURN CONNECTOR (Low Pressure) Connect the flexible hose for low pressure helium gas from cryocooler to this connector.
 A 1/2 self-sealing coupling is used.
 Refer to "Section 1.4 Roles of compressor in cryopump system" to understand the operation of helium closed-loop cryocooler system.
-Also refer to "Section 4.
-Installation, Piping and Wiring" for connection method of helium lines.
-15 HELIUM GAS SUPPY CONNCTOR (High Pressure) High pressure helium gas is supplied to the cryocooler through this connector.
+Also refer to "Section 4.3 connecting and disconnecting helium flexible hoses" for connection method of helium lines.
+16 HELIUM GAS SUPPY CONNCTOR (High Pressure) High pressure helium gas is supplied to the cryocooler through this connector.
 A 1/2 self-sealing coupling is used.
 Refer to "Section 1.4 Roles of compressor in cryocooler system" to understand the operation of helium closed-loop cryocooler system.
-Also refer to "Section 4.
-Installation, Piping and Wiring" for connection method of helium lines.
-16 COOLING WATER INLET Cooling water from customer's system is supplied through this inlet to cool the compressor during operation.
+Also refer to "Section 4.3 connecting and disconnecting helium flexible hoses" for connection method of helium lines.
+17 COOLING WATER INLET Cooling water from customer's system is supplied through this inlet to cool the compressor during operation.
 Customers are requested to set up cooling water piping as a part of the customer's system.
-Refer to "Section 4.
-Installation, Piping and Wiring" for connection of cooling water.
-17 COOLING WATER OUTLET Cooling water used in the compressor returns from this outlet to customer's system.
+Refer to "Section 4 Installation, Piping and Wiring" for connection of cooling water.
+18 COOLING WATER OUTLET Cooling water used in the compressor returns from this outlet to customer's system.
 Customers are requested to set up cooling water piping as part of the customer's system.
 Refer to "Section 4.
 Installation, Piping and Wiring" for connection of cooling water.